Global Rapid Rugby: Media coverage

 Rapid Rugby currently has live broadcast television coverage in 18 countries across Asia and Oceania.
 Live streaming and video on demand services reach additional viewers within some Asia-Pacific countries, while Rapid Rugby's own website provides live streams and highlight packages to other regions worldwide.

 For the 2019 showcase series, nine of the fourteen matches over the season were televised.
 Fox Sports in Australia and related companies Star Sports and Fox Sports Asia will provide the live coverage.

 National broadcaster SBS showed all nine of these matches live on free-to-air television across Australia via its SBS Viceland channel and also streamed through SBS on Demand.
 Other Rapid Rugby media partners included Kayo Sports in Australia, Sky Sport in New Zealand and Fiji TV.

 Corporate relations

 Sponsorship

-The 2019 showcase series does not currently have a principal naming rights partner, but major official partners include IHG Hotels & Resorts, K&L Gates and Harvey Beef.
+The 2019 showcase series did not currently have a principal naming rights partner, but major official partners include IHG Hotels & Resorts, K&L Gates and Harvey Beef.

-The official rugby ball supplier is Rhino Sport.
+Their official rugby ball supplier was Rhino Sport.